-A study abroad program offered by the non-profit CEPA Foundation
+This study abroad program is offered by the CEPA Foundation, a non-profit, family-run 501(c)3 organization.

 - 12 to 15 US semester credits